MemRec: Collaborative Memory-Augmented Agentic Recommender System: Additional Experimental Results

 \subsection{Latency and Token Breakdown Analysis}

-A critical aspect of MemRec's cost-efficiency lies in how it utilizes tokens relative to standard commercial pricing structures.
+A critical aspect of \texttt{MemRec}'s cost-efficiency lies in how it utilizes tokens relative to standard commercial pricing structures.

-Most commercial LLM providers adopt an \textbf{asymmetric pricing model}, where output (generated) tokens are significantly more expensive than input (context) tokens (typically a 3x to 4x ratio, see Appendix \ref{sec:cost_methodology}).
-MemRec's architecture is inherently designed to exploit this structure.
+Most commercial LLM providers adopt an \textbf{asymmetric pricing model}, where output (generated) tokens are significantly more expensive than input (context) tokens (typically a 3x to 4x ratio, see Appendix \ref{sec:cost_methodology}). \texttt{MemRec}'s architecture is inherently designed to exploit this structure.

-As shown in Table \ref{tab:stage_token_breakdown}, our key memory operations Stage-R (Synthesis) and Stage-W (Propagation), are heavily \textit{input-biased}.
+As shown in Table \ref{tab:stage_token_breakdown}, our key memory operations, Stage-R (Synthesis) and Stage-W (Propagation), are heavily \textit{input-biased}.
 They digest large volumes of raw collaborative context (cheap input) to produce highly condensed, structured insights (expensive output).
-For example, in the Standard configuration, input tokens account for over \textbf{80\%} of the total usage.
-This makes the effective cost of running MemRec significantly lower than a naive estimation based on total token count would suggest.
+For example, in the Standard configuration, input tokens account for \textbf{nearly 80\%} of the total usage.
+This makes the effective cost of running \texttt{MemRec} significantly lower than a naive estimation based on total token counts would suggest.